Git repository performance fall on parsing new commits after 0.9.1 update

 Using redmine 0.9-stable, "Merged r3351 from trunk." commit on top.

-#1 Updated by Gergely Fábián almost 8 years ago
+#1 Updated by Gergely Fábián about 8 years ago

 Parsing a new commit (maybe it was 4 new commits this time, not one) takes around 1700 seconds (28 minutes).
 For that time redmine hardly answers also for other requests.
 After that time is gone, it's ok again (until new commits are uploaded and repo page is opened...).

-#3 Updated by Gergely Fábián almost 8 years ago
+#3 Updated by Gergely Fábián about 8 years ago

 I put the fix commit on top of 0.9-stable (r3392 currently) and updated redmine.